The Highly Anticipated Transformers and Trigger Collab Video Has Been Posted... But it's Region-Locked to Japan

 Interest

-The Highly Anticipated Transformers and Trigger Collab Video Has Been Posted...
-But it's Region-Locked to Japan
+The Highly Anticipated Transformers and Trigger Collab Video is Availalble Worldwide Finally (Updated)

 posted on by Crystalyn Hodgkins

-Note: Update: The official X/Twitter account for the Transformers franchise has posted the video, and it is available worldwide!